 Now is the time to get involved with us.
-If you haven’t yet, please take these actions:

 - Join us and connect with our Rett community.
 It takes only a minute.
 This will give you access to RSRT research updates and activities.
 If you are a parent or family of a child with Rett you’ll be subscribed to RSRT’s e-newsletter specifically for families.

 - Join the Global Registry Pioneer program.
 In 2021 RSRT will launch the Rett Syndrome Global Registry, a parent/caregiver-driven registry that taps into your valuable day-to-day experience with Rett and provides new tools to manage your child’s symptoms and needs, all while advancing research.
 The Global Registry Pioneer program will give you early access and let you enter data right away, allowing the registry to launch with a foundational dataset and be of immediate use to you and other families.